-Seafood contains nutrients that are important for growth and development of the infant.
-However, breastfeeding women should choose seafood that is low in mercury.
+If breastfeeding women eat seafood, they should choose seafood that is low in mercury.
 See Mercury in seafood Mercury in seafood Some risk factors are present before women become pregnant.
 These risk factors include Certain physical characteristics, such as age, and social characteristics of women Problems in a previous... read more for more information.

-Use of contraceptives is recommended when intercourse resumes because pregnancy is possible as soon as the mother begins to release an egg from the ovary (ovulate) again.
+Use of birth control is recommended when sexual activity resumes because pregnancy is possible as soon as the mother begins to release an egg from the ovary (ovulate) again.